codemaestroai/advanced-unity-mcp/README.md

 - Click **Configure** next to your preferred MCP client
 - Start giving commands!

-**Supported MCP Clients:** Code Maestro, GitHub Copilot, Cursor, Windsurf, Claude Code
+**Supported MCP Clients:** Code Maestro, GitHub Copilot, Cursor, Windsurf, Claude Code and any other MCP-capable copilot.

 ## What Unity MCP Can Do